shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ## Stamina

 Stamina is how far you can travel in a long rest.
 Under normal conditions, you spend 1 stamina to travel 1 mile at normal pace.
 Thus that means you can normally go 1 mile per 1 stamina (mps).
-If you want to conserve your stamina, you want a higher mps.
+If you want to conserve your stamina and travel further, you want a higher mps.

+Managing your stamina is very important.
+It’s the resource that lets you pull the sleigh.
+If you run out of stamina, you are no longer able to contribute to pulling the sleigh until you regain it.

 Your mps is lower when you travel: